 This lack of generalities suggests that alternative explanations for observed heterogeneity in rates of diversification should be sought.
 One potential venue that has been suggested (Ricklefs and Renner, 1994; Donoghue and Sanderson, 2015; Onstein, 2020) is that rates of speciation and extinction correlate with rates of trait change – that is, trait lability (Figure 1).
 Stebbins (1974) was perhaps one of the first to explicitly suggest this possibility in flowering plants.
 He suggested that it was in their high capacity to adapt to environmental changes where the key to angiosperm diversification lay.
 He proposed a mechanism in which long term climatic instability would lead to cyclical changes in location of climatic zones (see also Jansson and Dynesius, 2002).
-The constant movement of plant lineages back and forth areas that promote the formation of closed-canopy biomes, such as rainforests, and areas of open-canopy biome, such as grasslands and savannas, would be responsible not only for continuous allopatry and external pressure to change, but would also lead to many ephemeral species to extinction (Vasconcelos et al., 2022).
+The constant movement of plant lineages back and forth between areas that promote the formation of closed-canopy biomes, such as rainforests, and areas of open-canopy biome, such as grasslands and savannas, would be responsible not only for continuous allopatry and external pressure to change, but would also lead many ephemeral species to extinction (Vasconcelos et al., 2022).
 In other words, the continuous movement of lineages between biome types would increase probabilities of both speciation and extinction over time, i.e. evolutionary turnover (sensu Vrba 1985).

 Figure 1. (a) One potential way that key innovations may drive diversification dynamics.
 Here focal characters (yellow, light green, and dark green) lead to increases or decreases in turnover rates throughout the clade.
 This is what is typically modeled by a BiSSE analysis. (b) Trait lability, here modeled as faster (red) or slower (blue) transition rates between the observed states, are positively associated with turnover rates, such that more labile lineages also experience higher speciation and extinction rates.
 This can be modeled using hidden Markov models, where the red and blue paintings are hidden states describing the dynamics of the observed states. (c) The reverse pattern shown in (b).
 Here, lineages with lower transition rates experience higher turnover rates.

 Here, we test Stebbins’ hypothesis that rates of transition between open-canopy biomes and closed-canopy biomes positively correlate with turnover rates across many angiosperm clades.
 To this end, we use a modeling framework that combines properties of the Hidden Markov models (Beaulieu et al., 2013, Boyko and Beaulieu, 2022) and SSE models (Beaulieu and O’Meara; 2016) to allow for both jointly estimating transition and diversification dynamics in a clade and accounting for heterogeneity in those rates at different parts of the phylogenetic tree, i.e. different rate classes (Vasconcelos et al., 2023).
 Testing the trait lability hypothesis in the context of biome shifts is compelling because it can also shed light on the macroevolutionary dynamics of biome transitions in angiosperms, which has been a topic of intense debate in the biogeography community, particularly in relation to the frequency and prevalent directions of shifts (reviewed in Donoghue and Edwards, 2014).
-We sample 51 flowering plant clades, which combined spam about 19,375 species in a sample where 10,636 species are found in closed-canopy, 4,818 in open-canopy and 3,921 are widespread across both biomes.
+We sample 51 flowering plant clades, which combined span about 19,375 species in a sample where 10,636 species are found in closed-canopy, 4,818 in open-canopy and 3,921 are widespread across both biomes.
 We build models where transition, speciation and extinction rates are free to vary between biome types, disallowing only direct transitions between open and closed canopy biomes – i.e. lineages have to transition to an intermediate widespread state in order to complete a transition between open and closed canopy (Figure 1).

 Results and Discussion